 in a high torque application.
 It's one of the best oils that

 AMSOIL Manual Transmission & Transaxle Gear Lube 75W-90 (MTG).
-This API GL-4 rated gear oil has excellent thermal stability and film strength, reducing gear wear and is synchro friendly.
+This API GL-4 rated gear oil has good stability and film strength and would be fine for near "stock power" levels.
 Part# MTGQT-EA

 MITSUBISHI DIAQUEEN SUPER MULTI GEAR OIL.
-This oil is rated 75w-85 API GL-4 and we recommend that you
+This oil is rated 75w-85 API GL-4 and it fine for stock power levels Part# MZ313376.

 There are concerns about using REDLINE SHOCKPROOF type gear oils inside manual